AltropInc/alt/doc/script/FreeFunctor.md

 functor to be returned, the local value of a local integer stream `ones` is accessed.
 After the functor is returned from `check_1s`, the block scope that encloses the variable `ones` exits and the local variable `ones` no longer exists.
 However, the returned functor captures the ownership of the integer stream, so the destruction of the local variable `ones` will not deallocate the integer stream.

-A functor type captures values of primitive types such as integers, enumerations, and booleans.
+A functor captures values of primitive types such as integers, enumerations, and booleans.
 These captured values are copies and the modification of these captured values will not alter the original values in the enclosing environment:
 ```altscript
 i := 5;